NREL/SOEP-QSS/README.md

 * Numeric bulletproofing of root solvers.
 * A master algorithm with sampling and diagnostic output controls.
 * A few simple hard-coded test cases.
-* Initial FMU demo support.
+* Initial FMU demo support for QSS1 and QSS2.

 Notes:
 * No Modelica input file processing is supported: test cases are hard-coded or loaded from FMUs.